com-lihaoyi/sourcecode/README.md

 - `sourcecode.Enclosing`: the name of the nearest enclosing definition: `val`, `class`, whatever, prefixed by the names of all enclosing `class`s, `trait`s, `object`s or `package`s, `def`s, `val`s, `var`s or `lazy val`s`
+- `sourcecode.Text[T]`: when you want to take a value of type `T`, but also want to get the "source text" of that particular value.
+Note that the text may not line up 100% with the original code if you do not compile with the `-Yrangepos` compiler flag: it might contain implicits, extra `.`s before and `()`s around each method call from the desugaring of the source code.
+Also, if you have multiple statements in a `{}` block, `sourcecode.Text` will only capture the source code for the last expression that gets returned.

 All these are available both via `()` and as implicits, e.g. `sourcecode.File` can be summoned via `sourcecode.File()` or `implicitly[sourcecode.File].value`.